djmitche/component-experiment/README.md

  * ComponentReference -- this defines a reference to a (possibly remote) component, mediating communication with that component.
    This is similar to an instance pointer in OOP.

+   ComponentReference is separate from the Component to allow remote references (by proxying requests an responses) and to support the common case where the Component is an actor and reqests/responses are handled with channels.

 # TODO

 ## Convenience Wrappers